 What kind of music does Kiss FM play?

-It took a great deal of documentary evidence, correspondence, press campaigns, and petitions to eventually convince the UK that Kiss FM should be granted a license.
+It took a great deal of documentary evidence, correspondence, press campaigns, and petitions to eventually convince the UK that Kiss FM stations should be granted a licence.

-Unfortunately, the licensing of the Kiss FM frequency seemed to also lead to the destruction of everything the original radio stood for.
+Unfortunately, licensing the Kiss FM frequency seemed to also lead to destroying everything the original radio stood for.
 EMAP, a new owner of the station, started to rebrand the Kiss FM experience in 1998.